serenayj/PyrEval/README.md

 ## Raw texts
 At the very beginning, you need to split your raw text into one sentence per line.
 There are three folders for you to place your raw texts.
 - Preprocess/wise_crowd_summaries: the folder for model(referenced) summaries
 - Preprocess/peer_summaries: the folder for the summaries you want to score
-- Preprocess/test_summaries: others

 ## Components and Directories
 This package contains two major components: Build the pyramid and Score the peer summaries by the pyramid.